 3 Reasons Why It Is Important to Expand Your Diet

 You may be fearful to reintroduce high FODMAP foods long-term or expand the variety of the foods you include in your diet.
-Especially if you felt really good during the elimination phase, you may ask yourself: why should I risk experiencing symptoms by trying more high FODMAP foods, bigger portions, or different combinations?
+Especially if you felt really good during the elimination phase, you may ask yourself: why should I risk experiencing symptoms by trying higher FODMAP foods, bigger portions, or different combinations?
 There are at least 3 good reasons.

 1. Improve nutritional adequacy